sublimelsp/LSP-volar/README.md

 # LSP-volar

-This is a helper package that automatically installs and updates the [Volar Language Server](https://github.com/johnsoncodehk/volar) for you.
+This is a helper package that automatically installs and updates the [Volar Language Server](https://github.com/vuejs/language-tools/tree/v1.8.27) for you.

+> **Warning**
+> This package integrates with the legacy 1.x version of the Vue Language Features (formerly Volar).
+> To use the latest version of Vue Language Features migrate to `LSP-vue`.

 ## Table of Contents
   - [Installation](#installation)